ScipioneParmigiano/Start-Contract/README.md

 In this lesson, we will explore the concept of oracles, focusing on the mechanisms involved in obtaining Ethereum price data and utilizing Verifiable Random Function (VRF) on the blockchain.

 ## Lesson 4: Solidity Token Engineering
+In this less we delve into the realm of tokenization, exploring the value of this trend and the value that it can apport to the real world.

-## Lesson 5: Front-End Integration with Smart Contracts
+## Lesson 5: Final project